 The Paper bark maple (Acer griseum) was brought from Europe to North America around 1907 but is native to central China.
-It is a small to medium-sized deciduous ornamental tree reaching up to 30 feet.
+It is a small to medium-sized deciduous ornamental tree.
 It is named for its shiny orange-red bark peeling in thin papery layers.
 The paper bark maple has compound leaves with trifoliate toothed long leaflets turning orange, red or reddish-green in the fall.
 The winged samaras with large seeds look a like those on a Norway maple tree.
 The paperbark maple often grows multiple trunks, even branching quite close to the ground.
 This gives it a vase-shaped, sculptured appearance, particularly after leaf fall in the winter.
 Discovered by Ernest H Wilson in 1901 and almost immediately became a garden favorite.
 Acer is the Latin name for “maple”; the specific epithet come from the Latin griseus, meaning “gray.

-Not familiar with the word Samara?
+Not familiar with the word samara?
 Samara refers to the winged fruit of trees like the elm, ash, and maple.
 It looks like a key that winds up clocks or toys, and its unique shape enables it to spin like a helicopter’s rotor and drift away from its tree.
 In Latin, Samara just means “seed of the elm.”
 Its shedding bark and trifoliate leaves are distinctive.